 An interactive application obtains information from an iModel and presents that information in a user interface.
 The app runs in Electron on the user's desktop.

-Once you have a registered application, you will need an iModel.
-Our registration process makes it easy to create a new project in our “iModel Test Drive” organization, populate it with content, and give access to other developers.
+If you don’t already have an iModel, our registration process makes it easy to create a new project in our “iModel Test Drive” organization, populate it with content, and give access to other developers.

-- Bentley supplied example content – Recommended if you are just starting out.
+Bentley Example - Bentley supplied example content if you are just starting out.
 Simply select an example from the Project Registration page.

-- You can use your own – Follow these steps to format your content into a ‘Snapshot iModel’ (.bim) before proceeding to the Project Registration page below.
+Local File - Most common formats are directly supported (.dgn, .dwg, .rvt, .imodel), for other formats, follow these steps to convert to a 'Snapshot iModel' (.bim) before proceeding to the Project Registration page below.

 The samples are included in imodeljs-samples.
 For the complete list of samples see the readme.